 All children, regardless of their beginnings, need secure and safe grounding with a healthy caregiver.
 And when they get that, they test it, and test it again, in many different ways, and over a long span of time.
 For adoptive families, this can often include issues surrounding birth families and origins.

 I also work with a broad spectrum of diagnoses, including depression and anxiety, schizophrenia, substance dependence, suicidality, Fetal Alcohol Syndrome, ADHD, and PTSD.
 Adoptive parents’ strength, openness, and pro-activity in addressing mental health issues for their children is amazing.

-The adoption process requires parents to overcome many hurdles and can therefore require them to be more open and receptive to their child.
-This resilience and openness is crucial to accomodating any mental health issue.
+The adoption process requires parents to overcome many hurdles and can, therefore, require them to be more open and receptive to their children.
+This resilience and openness are crucial to accommodating any mental health issue.